Baby-sitting Chapter 22

 Sunday, September 12, 1976

 Bent has shown Mom that there is a Mormon church just up the street from where we live.
 This morning, Mom, Elisabeth, and I went to church.
 I have never seen such a small branch before.
 Not many members belong to it.
 There were two girls a little younger than me, but we never spoke to each other.
 There were two Elders here from America.
 They came up and talked to us.
-It was nice to be able to speak English again.
+It was nice to speak English again.

-When I got back to the house, I helped out with the chores because I knew Mom would never agree to let me rest.
-When it was time for bed it was very painful to have Elisabeth sleep by me.
+When it was time for bed, it was excruciating to have Elisabeth sleep with me.
 I have no other alternative because there is no carpet on the floor.
 We are not allowed to sleep in Bent’s old room.
-Only Lilly and Agner are allowed to sleep up there when they come for a visit.
-The painkiller that I was given at the hospital soon wore off and it ended up being a very long night!
+Only Lilly and Agner are allowed to sleep in the beds up there when they visit.
+Even though I doubt they will ever come back to visit, I know I still wouldn’t be allowed up there.
+The painkiller that I was given at the hospital soon wore off, and it ended up being a very long night!

 Monday, September 13, 1976

-I can’t believe how much pain I have to go through all because of that gross old couch!
+I can’t believe how much pain I have to go through, all because of that gross old couch!

 Tuesday, September 14, 1976

 I got the letter back today that Mom had asked Nick, his dad, and his uncle to sign.
-I am relieved to know that’s taken care of.
+I am relieved to know that’s taken care of!

-After Mrs. Thompson had talked to us for a while she said that she thought I was too young for the job.
+After Mrs. Thompson had talked to us for a while, she said that she thought I was too young for the job.
 I was so relieved.
 It was as if a heavy weight had just been lifted off of me.

 Wednesday, September 15, 1976

 When I got to Mrs. Thompson’s house, she introduced me to her two children.
-Her boy was a year old and her daughter was six.
+Her baby boy was a year old, and her daughter was six.
 Then she showed me how she wanted her house cleaned.
 She also told me that I had to answer the phone when she and her husband were out and take messages for any sick patients who called.
 This made me really nervous since I can’t spell worth beans.
 Then she left for work.

 Thursday, September 16, 1976